 Uptake of long-chain fatty acids from blood lipoproteins

-The TAG carrying LCFA that end up in milk travel through the bloodstream mostly in chylomicrons originating from the intestine and in very-low-density lipoproteins originating from the liver.
-A much smaller proportion of TAG comes from the low-density lipoproteins which are themselves formed from very-low-density lipoproteins from which a proportion of TAG has already been released [41].
-Milk LCFA are thought to come both directly from the rumen and from the animal’s adipose tissue, the proportion of which appears to be dependent on the energy balance of the animal, with a peak incorporation of FA from blood TAG into milk at day 18 of lactation [40, 42].
-In addition to FA from blood TAG, the mammary gland can also take up plasma FFA.
-While the uptake of plasma FFA is important in rodents [43] and physiologically possible in ruminants, it has been shown to be significant for the ruminant mammary gland only when there is a very high FFA concentration in the blood, such as during ketosis or immediately post-partum [44].
-Finally, it has been reported that a small proportion (up to 20%) of C16 FA could be elongated to C18 in caprine MEC [45], although this conversion has only been reported in dairy cattle when the animals were first fasted for 20 hours [46].
-It is important to note that these studies are dated and given that energy balance appears to play a role in determining the source of the FA taken up by the MEC, there is a need to validate that this partition of FA still holds true with modern dairy management practices.
+The TAGs carrying LCFAs that end up in milk travel through the bloodstream mostly in chylomicrons originating from the intestine and in very-low-density lipoproteins originating from the liver.
+A much smaller proportion of TAGs comes from low-density lipoproteins, which are themselves formed from very-low-density lipoproteins from which a proportion of TAGs has already been released [41].
+Milk LCFAs are thought to come both directly from the rumen and from the animal’s adipose tissue, the proportion of which appears to be dependent on the energy balance of the animal, with a peak incorporation of FAs from blood TAGs into milk on Day 18 of lactation [40, 42].
+In addition to FAs from blood TAGs, the mammary gland can also take up plasma FFAs.
+While the uptake of plasma FFAs is important in rodents [43] and physiologically possible in ruminants, it has been shown to be significant for the ruminant mammary gland only when there is a very high FFA concentration in the blood, such as during ketosis or immediately postpartum [44].
+Finally, it has been reported that a small proportion (up to 20%) of C16 FA could be elongated to C18 in caprine MECs [45], although this conversion has only been reported in dairy cattle when the animals were first fasted for 20 hours [46].
+Importantly, these studies are dated, and given that energy balance appears to play a role in determining the source of the FA taken up by MECs, there is a need to validate that this partition of FA still holds true with modern dairy management practices.